MelissaData/PhoneObject-Python3-Linux/README.md

 ## Run Bash Script
 Parameters:
-- -p or --phone: a test phone number
+- --phone: a test phone number

   This is convenient when you want to get results for a specific phone number in one run instead of testing multiple phone numbers in interactive mode.

+- --dataPath (optional): a data file path directory to test the Phone Object
 - --license (optional): a license string to test the Phone Object
 - --quiet (optional): add to the command if you do not want to get any console output from the Melissa Updater